-On the first anniversary of the October 7th attack and the outbreak of the war, a meaningful ceremony will take place at the Western Wall.
-A unique Torah scroll, dedicated to the memory of those who were lost, will be placed in the holy ark.
+On the first anniversary of the October 7th attack and the outbreak of the war, a meaningful ceremony was held at the Western Wall.
+A unique Torah scroll, dedicated to the memory of those who were lost, was placed in the holy ark.
 Each letter of this scroll was lovingly inscribed by bereaved families, wounded IDF soldiers, and families of hostages, in a journey that symbolizes the resilience of the Jewish people and serves as a powerful call for unity, remembrance, and hope.

 The Background